turbot/steampipe/design/sperr.md

 ```

-Outputs of the `showCaseErr` in preceeding program would be:
+Outputs of the `showCaseErr` in preceding program would be:

 #### `%q`